How to Plant Bareroot Plants: A Step-by-Step Guide

-To better help you understand how to plant bareroot plants, we’ve created a simple step-by-step guide.
+To better help you understand how to plant bareroot plants, we’ve created this simple step-by-step guide:

 When you buy a bareroot plant from the garden center, they’ll most likely place it in a bag full of sawdust.
 (The sawdust is there to keep in the moisture.)
 But once you’re home, you’ll want to remove all that sawdust before you start planting.
 Take the plant out of the bag, and gently shake out all the sawdust from the roots of the plant.

-After you remove all the sawdust, figure out where you’re going to place the plant.
+After you remove all the sawdust to plant your bareroot plant, figure out where you’re going to place the plant.
 The hole you dig should be twice as wide and twice as deep as the roots.
 An easy way to make sure you dig a proper hole is to use your hand to outline a circle around the plant.
 Once outlined, start digging.

-Once your hole is twice as deep as the roots, you need to add planting mix to the soil you dug out of the hole.
+Once the hole is twice as deep as the roots, you need to add planting mix to the soil you dug out of the hole.
 To do this correctly, mix the soil and planting mix together until you have a light, fluffy, 50/50 mixture.
-(You should use an entire bag of planting mix for one bareroot plant.)
+You should use an entire bag of planting mix for one bareroot plant.

+So you have finished planting!
+Congratulations!
 While it might not look like much now, your bareroot plant will eventually grow into a beautiful, vibrant plant.
-But until then, make sure you don’t water the plant again until there’s about two inches of new growth, which could take anywhere from two weeks to a month.
+But until then, make sure you don’t water the plant again until there are about two inches of new growth, which could take anywhere from two weeks to a month.
 If you water too soon, too much water will cause the roots to rot and the plant will die as a result.

 Want to keep learning?
-Check out a few of these articles:
+Check out these articles: